gigascience/gigadb-website/docs/developers/MOUNT_OBJECT_STORAGE.md

 This document provides background information of rclone mount and s3fs mount, and a detailed guide to mount object storage on remote servers.

+### Objectives

+1. To find out which mount methos (s3fs vs rclone mount) is more performant
+2. To find out which backend (AWS s3, Wasabi s3, hetzner block storage) is more performant

 ### Background

 1. s3fs vs. rclone mount: Key Differences & Recommendations